 Transcoding in Telecom Business

 Transcoding in telecom business is the process of converting media stream from one codec to another.
-This is performed in order to bridge differences in capabilities between the telecommunications systems supporting the caller and the called parties.
+This is performed in order to bridge differences in capabilities between the telecommunications systems supporting the caller and the recipients.

-There are some scenarios when such kind of transcoding in telecom business is very useful.
-For example, when the two endpoint devices in a call and do not share a common codec among their codec sets.
-For example, if termination part only supports G.723 codec and origination end support G.729 codec then the call can stop audio from working in a direction if the VoIP provider is not Transcoding between the codecs.
+There are some circumstances when transcoding in the telecom business is very useful.
+One such situation is when the two endpoint devices in a call do not share a common codec among their codec sets.
+Also, if termination part only supports G.723 codec and origination end supports G.729 codec then the audio in the call would stop working in a direction if the VoIP provider is not transcoding between the codecs.

 In the SIP world, a commonplace to perform transcoding is the Session Border Controller (SBC).
-However, not all SBCs support transcoding, so it is important to pay attention to which ones do and which ones do not.
+However, not all SBCs support transcoding.
+Therefore, it is important to pay attention to which ones do and which does not.

 Transcoding and SBC